 Due to changing lending practices in Australia, however, businesses have increasingly lost access to the financing resources they’ve come to depend on.
 More critically, the uses of financing, as well as the need for it, has evolved significantly over time.
 Today, many businesses rely on financing not just to invest in themselves and to support growth, but in order to maintain their everyday operations.
 Financing allows them to smooth over cash flow irregularities, and to keep operations running smoothly.
-This is critical in a more globalised economy, where long and complex supply chains often result in cost effective, but otherwise prohibitively long cash conversion cycles.
+This is critical in a more globalised economy, where long and complex supply chains often result in cost effective, but otherwise prohibitively cash cycles.

 Fortunately, businesses do have other financing options.
 While falling real estate prices and risk averse banks do limit traditional financing options, alternative finance is stepping up to provide businesses with cash they need to continue to thrive.

 Financing is not an optional part of doing business

 In the 21st century, doing business without using financing isn’t viable in most situations.
 Besides initial investments and funding for growth, financing is used to manage a wide range of issues that ultimately make businesses more stable, more efficient, and more competitive.
 These include, among others:

 ● Managing supplier payments, including complex overseas relationships

 ● Compensating for temporary revenue shortfalls due to late payment

 ● Covering unexpected costs, such as repairs or hiring due to unexpected attrition